Reenactment of the Camp de Vaussieux 1778

 17 - 18 August 2019

-In 2018, the association Un Nouveau Monde decided to rebuild this camp of Vaussieux and the manoeuvres that took place there on the occasion of its 240th anniversary.
+In 2018, the association Un Nouveau Monde decided to reenact this camp of Vaussieux and the manoeuvres that took place there on the occasion for its 240th anniversary.
 This event was a great success with more than 4,000 visitors.

-In 2019, the association will carry out a new major reconstruction of this gathering with bivouacs and manoeuvres but also with a civilian camp of all trades related to the military as well as the celebrations and small pleasures that took place on this occasion.
+In 2019, the association carried on a new major reenactment of this event with bivouacs and manoeuvres but also with a civilian camp of all trades related to the military as well as the celebrations and small pleasures that took place on this occasion.

-Rebuilders from all over France will help you discover the daily life of the 1778 Camp de Vaussieux.
+Rebuilders from all over France contributed to the discovery to the daily life of the 1778 Camp de Vaussieux.

-As you can see on the program: shooting exercises, horse-drawn carriage rides, demonstrations of old-fashioned crafts and many other activities are on the agenda.
+As you can see with the program: shooting exercises, horse-drawn carriage rides, demonstrations of old-fashioned crafts and many other activities are on the agenda.

 Location: Château de Vaussieux in Vaux-sur-Seulles near Bayeux, access by the D127